 A price oracle is any tool used to view price information about a given asset.
 When you look at stock prices on your phone, you are using your phone as a price oracle.
 Similarly, the app on your phone relies on devices to retrieve price information - likely several, which are aggregated and then displayed to you, the end-user.
 These are price oracles as well.

 When building smart contracts that integrate with DeFi protocols, developers will inevitably run into the price oracle problem.
-What is the best way to retrieve the price of a given asset?
+What is the best way to retrieve the price of a given asset on-chain?

-Many Oracle designs on Ethereum have been implemented on an ad-hoc basis, with varying degrees of decentralization and security.
+Many oracle designs on Ethereum have been implemented on an ad-hoc basis, with varying degrees of decentralization and security.
 Because of this, the ecosystem has witnessed numerous high-profile hacks where the oracle implementation is the primary attack vector.
 Some of these vulnerabilities are discussed here.
-A lack of a robust price oracle has held back the adoption of DeFi and made it difficult and costly for new entrants to launch new derivative products.

-While there is no one size fits all solution, Uniswap V2 enables building highly decentralized and manipulation-resistant on-chain price oracles, which may solve many of the demands encountered while building robust protocols.
+While there is no one size fits all solution, Uniswap V2 enables developers to build highly decentralized and manipulation-resistant on-chain price oracles, which may solve many of the demands necessary for building robust protocols.

-Uniswap V2 includes several improvements for price feeds built on top of it.
+Uniswap V2 includes several improvements for supporting manipulation-resistant public price feeds.
 First, every pair measures (but does not store) the market price at the beginning of each block, before any trades take place.
-This price is expensive to manipulate because it is by the last transaction in a previous block.
+This price is expensive to manipulate because it is set by the last transaction, whether it is a mint, swap, or burn, in a previous block.

 To set the measured price to one that is out of sync with the global market price, an attacker has to make a bad trade at the end of a previous block , typically with no guarantee that they will arbitrage it back in the next block.
 Attackers will lose money to arbitrageurs unless they can “selfishly” mine two blocks in a row.
 This type of attack presents several challenges and has not been observed to date.